 Last but not least, forensic science in the 1970s was primitive in comparison to today’s standards.
 For example, DNA analysis did not exist.

-Had Bundy started his crime spree in a later decade, it is likely that he would have been caught much sooner.
+Had Bundy started his crime spree in a later decade, it is almost certain that he would have been caught much sooner.
 Instead of becoming the infamous murderer that we know him as today, his name would have merely become another entry in a long list of serial killers.
 A list of names that most people don’t recognize.

-Bundy was an average law student with mediocre LSAT scores.
+He was an average law student with mediocre LSAT scores.

 Certain people point to Bundy’s experience as a law student as some sort of indicator that he was extremely smart.
 However, this does not hold up to scrutiny.